-Should I keep copies?
+- Should I keep copies?
 Yes!
-Keep electronic or paper copies of everything you submit!
-The National Organic Standards require you to have and keep copies of certification documents, including all receipts and tags, for 5 years.
+Make copies of everything that you submit!
+The National Organic Standards require you to have and keep copies of certification documents, including all receipts, for at least 5 years.

-What if I wish to discontinue my certification with MOSA?
+- What if I wish to discontinue my certification or switch to another agency?
 This is considered a voluntary surrender of your organic certificate.
-Please notify MOSA as soon as possible that you will be surrendering your organic certification.
-If you are transferring to another agency, it is important to notify MOSA in order to help you avoid a lapse in certification.
-See the fee schedule for details.
+If you plan to surrender in 2019, please notify MOSA as soon as possible.
+Fees will not be charged if you notify MOSA prior to April 1.
+Notification after April 1 will result in a $150-300 fee.
+See the enclosed fee schedule for details.

-What if I have just received my updated certificate for 2016?
+- What if I have just received my updated certificate for 2019?
 The April 1 deadline still applies.
-For a few clients, this annual update will come just before or after the close of your most recent certification cycle.
-Even though you may have just received an updated certificate, or your file may still be in review, you must complete the required annual update by the deadline.
+Certificates do not expire, but certification uses an annual update cycle.
+For some clients, the annual update may come just after or even before the conclusion of your 2019 certification cycle.
+Even though you may have just received an updated certificate or your file may still be in review, you must complete the required annual update by the deadline.

 Why does MOSA ask about…

-Tax ID numbers?
-We must confirm the legal identity of all certified entities.
+- Tax ID numbers?
+We must be able to confirm the legal identity of all certified entities.
 Sole proprietors/individuals do not need to provide a social security number.

-Additional contact names?
-We must know who is connected to your operation and who we can communicate with about confidential certification issues.
-These additional names could be family members, business partners, employees, etc. The NOP requires that one person be identified as the primary contact person.
-This name may appear on the certificate, though this is not required.
-We are required by the NOP to get the names of all “responsibly-connected” parties, including partners, officers, boards of directors, holders, managers, or owners of at least 10% of the voting stock.
-See the Responsibly Connected Individuals page on the MyMOSA website.
+- Additional contact names?
+We must know who is connected to your operation and with whom we are authorized to communicate about confidential certification issues.
+These additional names could be family members, business partners, employees, etc. We request the names of all “responsibly-connected” parties, including partners, officers, boards of directors, holders, managers, or owners of at least 10% of the voting stock.
+See the chart on the Annual Update OSP.

-Timing needs?
+- Timing needs?
 The organic certification process takes time.
 If you have specific timing needs, let us know right away.
-Are you adding a new product or new land?
+Are you adding new product or new land?
 Let us know what’s new and when you need a revised certificate.
-Products you wish to sell as organic MUST be listed on your certificate.
-New land must be inspected and certified before you harvest or have livestock graze.
+Products you wish to sell or otherwise represent as organic MUST be listed on your certificate.
+New land should be inspected and certified before you harvest or have livestock graze.
 Your needs are important to us and we will work hard to meet them, but it all starts with timely and complete communication.
 As the season progresses, please update us on any changes to your timing needs.
 Additional fees may apply.

-Biosecurity?
-The health of your operation is important to us.
+- Biosecurity?
+The wellbeing of your operation is important to us.
 Livestock and plant diseases are an unfortunate but manageable reality.
-We need to know your biosecurity concerns.
-Avian Influenza is of special concern recently, as well as Porcine Epidemic Diarrhea Virus is especially contagious.
+We need to know what your biosecurity concerns are.
+Avian Influenza has been of special concern in the past, as well as Porcine Epidemic Diarrhea Virus.
 These diseases are highly contagious and can be devastating to flocks and herds.
 If you have any chickens or hogs, organic or conventional, for sale or for personal use, please let us know.
-We will take appropriate measures to ensure biosecurity.
+Discuss any biosecurity protocols with MOSA or your inspector.

-Multiple entities on one certificate?
-Organic products may be produced/handled only by persons or entities that are certified and inspected in accordance with the National Organic Standards section 205.100.
+- Multiple entities on one certificate?
+Organic products may be produced/handled only by persons/businesses that are certified and inspected in accordance with the National Organic Standards section 205.100, and each “person” (legal entity) needs their own certificate.
 Certified operations may not allow the use of their certificate to enable other persons to produce or handle products sold, labeled, or represented as organic.
-Certificates are not transferrable to new owners or to producers/handlers other than those responsibly connected to the organic operation identified on the certificate.
+Certificates are not transferable if there are mergers or new partnerships or other changes of ownership.
 In some circumstances, we may require that certain parts of your operation be certified as a separate entity.

-Calculating adjusted gross sales for handling operations?
+- Calculating adjusted gross for handling operations?
 Adjusted gross organic sales are gross sales less the cost of organic ingredients.
-No deduction to gross sales is made for ingredients or processing aids that are not certified organic (such as salt or sodium dioxide), or for other costs such as packaging, trucking, or production.
+No deduction to gross sales is made for ingredients that are not certified organic (such as salt, yeast or pectin), or for other costs such as packaging, trucking, or production.
 Retail operations and brokers are considered handlers and calculate their fees in different ways.
-Please contact MOSA for details if you have questions.
+Please review the Handler Fee Schedule or contact MOSA for details if you have questions.